SwissDataScienceCenter/renku/docs/topic-guides/data/data.rst

 easily share and handle your data.
 You need to control the access rights to your external cloud storage data directly through your cloud storage provider.

-When working with cloud storage, you can still decide whether you mount or pull your data into your session.

 The instructions to set up your cloud storage for a Renku project are in :ref:`mount_external_storage`.